myashchenko/jsonverifier/README.md

 # JSON verifier

-The rules which help to verify JSON returned by REST services (Spring, JAX-RS, etc).
+The rule which help to verify JSON returned by REST services (Spring, JAX-RS, etc).
+Just put *.json file to json/TestClassName/testMethodName/ directory and the rule will compare response of the service to this file.

+## Motivation

+During writing the tests for REST services I saw that there are a lot of hardcoded JSON into test classes.
+I think that it's very bad practice and we should avoid hard coding.
+The better way is to save expected JSON content into the files from a classpath.
+Besides, we can automatically generate a path to this files based on a test class name and on a method name.

 ## Code Example